-- 1. Faculty Members will provide an Annual Self-Evaluation, a current Professional Activities Summary, a current CV, and student courses evaluations for the past year to their Department Chair. - 2.
-The Department Chair will review and then forward these materials, including any supplemental materials set forth by the department, peer observations, as well as the Department Chair's recommendation, to the Dean of the College. - 3.
-The Dean of the College will review all materials and the Department Chair's recommendation. - a.
-In the event of a positive annual evaluation, the review process stops with the Dean evaluation. - b.
-In the event of a negative annual evaluation, the process will proceed to the next step. - 4.
-The Dean of the College will forward all materials, including the Dean's recommendation, to the Provost. - 5.
-The Provost will review all materials and recommendations and advise the faculty member of the result of the evaluation.
+- Faculty Members will provide an Annual Self-Evaluation, a current Professional Activities Summary, a current CV, and student courses evaluations for the past year to their Department Chair along with a peer observation of their teaching performance if they are a non-tenure-track faculty member.
+Persons in tenure-track appointments should have a yearly peer observation of their teaching performance as well, but would not need to submit them until the designated times during the tenure review process. - The Department Chair will review and then forward these all materials, including any supplemental materials set forth by the department requests, and peer observations (if needed), as well as the Department Chair's recommendation, to the Dean of the College and will write an evaluation letter summarizing their findings. - a.
+In the event of a positive annual evaluation, the review process stops with the Chair's evaluation, although a copy of the evaluation letter should be forwarded to both the Dean and the Provost's Office for the faculty's file. - b.
+In the event of a negative annual evaluation, the process will proceed to the next step. - The Dean of the College will review all materials and the Department Chair's recommendation.
+In the event of a positive annual evaluation, the review process stops with the Dean evaluation. - b.-In the event of a negative annual evaluation, the process will proceed to the next step. - 4.
+The Department Chair Dean of the College will forward all materials, including the Chair's Dean's recommendation, to the Dean of the CollegeProvost. - 5.
+The Dean of the CollegeProvost will review all materials and recommendations and advise the faculty member of the result of the evaluation.

+Section 8.
 RESPONSIBILITY FOR IMPLEMENTATION